Cerebral Palsy Birth Injuries

 - Premature Birth: Babies that are born prematurely are 30 times more likely to be diagnosed with cerebral palsy compared to full-term babies.
-One of the main reasons for that is that premature babies frequently experience brain hemorrhages and periventricular leukomalacia (PVL) - both of which cause the type of brain damage that results in cerebral palsy.
+One of the main reasons for this is premature babies frequently experience brain hemorrhages and periventricular leukomalacia (PVL) - both of which cause the type of brain damage that results in cerebral palsy.

 - C-Section Delays: When complications arise during labor and delivery, a timely emergency c-section can be the only way to avoid oxygen deprivation and brain damage to the baby.
 Unfortunately, mistakes are sometimes made by doctors in the delivery room, and emergency c-sections are not always performed when they should be.
 Even a very short delay in performing a c-section can damage the baby's brain and result in cerebral palsy.
 This is likely the leading cause for birth injuries from cerebral palsy leading to a medical malpractice lawsuit.

 - Head Trauma: External trauma to the baby's head during childbirth can potentially cause the type of brain damage that results in cerebral palsy.
-During vaginal delivery, the baby often becomes stuck or has difficulty passing through the birth canal.
+During a vaginal delivery, the baby often becomes stuck or has difficulty passing through the birth canal.
 When this occurs doctors will often use devices such as obstetrical forceps or vacuum extractors to dislodge the baby and facilitate delivery.
 Using these devices requires a high level of skill because they can easily cause an excessive level of force on the baby's head and cause internal damage.